From Star Trek: Theurgy Wiki

 Admiral Sankolov was a flag ranking officer in Starfleet who was compromised by the sentient parasites that clandestinely took over Starfleet Command in the late 24th century.
 He was the commanding officer of Lieutenant Commander Carrigan Trent from 2377 to 2381.
 In response to the Theurgy’s discovery of the conspiracy and flight from Starfleet, Sankolov formed Task Force Archeron, and led it personally from his flagship the USS Archeron.
 He managed to damage Theurgy early in 2381, but the carrier escaped him and fled to the Mahéwa System.
 When he caught up with the Theurgy a second time in the Acamar System one of the ships from his task force, the Harbinger had discovered the conspiracy and defected, joining the renegade carrier’.
 He denied Captain Jien Ives and the Chameloid ’s followers the right to be taken prisoner under the Geneva and Seldonis IV Conventions citing offenses, both real and fictitious, that Ives and his crew had committed in self-defense while fleeing Federation space.
 He was thwarted when Task Force Archeron was incapacitated by a computer program that spread throughout the subspace command and communication links coordinating his task force shut down the computers of all ships under his command, allowing Carrigan Trent and Wenn Cinn to escape the Archeron and the Theurgy and the Harbinger to escape the task force.

 Task Force Archeron was salvaged thanks to the USS Orcus, which provided clean software for the ships.
 Therefore, Admiral Sankolov could reach Starbase 84 in time of the Theurgy’s attempt to use its Simulcast system.
 Admiral Sankolov gave the order to attack the Asurian line of defence at the end of the Battle of Starbase 84, resulting in 95 % of all present Asurian saucers to be destroyed.
-While the Theurgy managed to warp out of the sector, Sankolov did not delay in sending his ships in pursuit.
+While the Theurgy managed to warp out of the sector and into the Azure Nebula, Sankolov did not delay in sending his ships in pursuit.

 † Captain Joseph AmasovUSS Endeavour in the Battle of Wolf 359.
 In what he perceived to be his final moments, Amasov transmitted his analysis of the Borg: "In all my years I could never imagine terror such as this.
 Cold.
 Calculating...
 Murderous.
 It is just a matter of pure luck that any of us are alive right now.
 The Borg are as close to pure evil as any race we've ever encountered."